Certificate - k-12 Online Teaching and Learning

-One to three paragraphs describing what interests you about earning a master’s degree in classroom technology.
+One to three paragraphs describing what interests you about earning a K-12 Online Teaching and Learning Certificate.
 (Why are you applying for this program?)

 Have (2) two official transcripts from each college you have attended and GRE General Test or Praxis II scores sent directly to: